Notre Dame Glee Club: Founding and development

-The Glee Club first took the stage on December 11, 1915 in Washington Hall on the campus of the University of Notre Dame and performed to a receptive audience.
+The Glee Club first took the stage on December 11, 1915, in Washington Hall on the campus of the University of Notre Dame and performed to a receptive audience.
 The student magazine, The Scholastic, called the performance "a triumph" and the Dome observed, "Before this time there had been grave doubts expressed about the success of the club," but with the first concert, the clouds of doubt were dispelled.
 Perrott began plans for a major concert tour.
 Although the major tour plans fell through, the Glee Club did perform its first tour concert in Indianapolis, IN on May 6, 1916.

 The Glee Club today

 For formal performances, the group members wear formal evening dress (White tie).
 On other occasions the group performs in matching blazer and necktie, matching polo shirts, or in street clothes.

 The club performs four annual campus concerts, one in Autumn, one at Christmas (three consecutive performances of the same program, the proceeds of which go to the South Bend Center for the Homeless and Food Bank), one in Spring, and one for commencement.
 All major concerts have been performed in the 950-seat Leighton Concert Hall in the DeBartolo Performing Arts Center (DPAC).
 Before the construction of the DPAC, the concerts took place in Washington Hall, which can seat 550 people.

 The group or portions of it perform other concerts over the course of the year.
 These include ND in Revue (Saturday mornings before each ND home football game), joint concerts with other campus and outside ensembles, events in and around the South Bend area, and certain University functions.
 The group has partnered with visiting artists; in recent years, these have included Ronan Tynan, Leon Fleisher, Dave Brubeck, Vince Gill, and the Kronos Quartet.
 The group also partners with the South Bend Symphony Orchestra; pieces they have performed together in recent years include Symphony No. 2 (Mahler), the 1812 Overture, and Alexander Nevsky.
 Every year the group sings at Mass in the Basilica of the Sacred Heart, Notre Dame on the Feast of the Immaculate Conception.

-The Glee Club goes on two, week-long domestic tours every year, over the University's Fall and Spring Break weeks.
-They usually travel by bus, performing a full concert each night.
-The group also performs internationally.